-What is the Best Shampoo for Oily Hair?
-Here are 6, According to Stylists
+The 6 Best Shampoos for Oily Hair, According to Stylists

 Does your hair get greasy and matted down quickly?
 Do you find yourself needing to shampoo every single day?
 While there are many different reasons why your hair feels oily—from genetics to hormonal changes to seemingly innocuous things like a hairbrush that needs cleaning—the solution is a bit more straightforward: Find a shampoo that works for you.

 To help you cut through the aisles of options (and the grease), we tapped two people who know a thing or two about healthy, happy and balanced hair: Ashley Streicher, a celebrity hairstylist for Garnier (she’s also Mandy Moore’s go-to gal), and Kiley Fitzgerald, a hairstylist at Mare Salon in Los Angeles.
-Here, they each discuss the top shampoo for oily hair—plus, a few tips.
+Here, they each discuss the best shampoo for oily hair—plus, a few tips.

 1. Best Overall: Redken Clean Maniac Cleansing Cream Clarifying Shampoo

 "I recommend clarifying shampoos to almost all of my clients with oily hair.
 I don't recommend using them all of the time but it's good to swap in every third wash or so to remove buildup from other styling products and daily dust that's sticking to your strands and weighing them down.
 One of my favorites that immediately comes to mind is Redken's cleansing cream shampoo.
 Not only does it clear up any product buildup from your hair, but it also removes copper, iron and hard water minerals, which can be dulling," says Fitzgerald.
 "Plus, it has fruit acids in the formula to add shine and refresh your scalp."

 2. Best Budget: Garnier Fructis Pure Clean Fortifying Shampoo